 Enter email to reset password

-Charlie Precourt joined Orbital ATK in 2005 and currently serves as the Vice President and General Manager for the company’s Propulsion Systems Division, which provides rocket propulsion systems and technologies to DoD, NASA, DoE and commercial users.
-He leads a workforce of 2,000 employees in engineering, manufacturing operations and program management with a portfolio of programs including NASA’s Space Launch System and Orion Launch Abort System, the US Navy Trident D5 and USAF Minuteman Missile systems, and Satellite Launcher boost propulsion for United Launch Alliance’s Delta and Atlas launch vehicles.
-Precourt joined Orbital ATK following a distinguished 15-year career with the National Aeronautics and Space Administration (NASA) where he was as an Astronaut and a program manager in the Senior Executive Service.
+Charlie Precourt joined Northrop Grumman in 2005 and currently serves as the Vice President and General Manager for the company’s Propulsion Systems Division, which provides rocket propulsion systems and technologies to DoD, NASA, and commercial users.
+He leads a workforce of 3,000 employees in engineering, manufacturing operations and program management with a portfolio including NASA’s Space Launch System and Orion Launch Abort System, the US Navy Trident D5 and USAF Ground Based Strategic Deterrent and Minuteman Missile systems, as well as Satellite Launcher boost propulsion for United Launch Alliance’s Delta, Atlas and Vulcan launch vehicles.
+Precourt joined Northrop Grumman following a distinguished 15-year career with the National Aeronautics and Space Administration (NASA) where he was as an Astronaut and a program manager in the Senior Executive Service.
 He also served twenty-three years in the US Air Force, retiring as a Colonel.

 Precourt entered USAF active duty upon commissioning from the US Air Force Academy in 1977.
 He completed US Air Force Pilot Training in 1978 and served as an instructor pilot at Reese Air Force Base in Texas.
 From 1981 to 1984 he was an F-15 pilot and flight commander at Bitburg Air Base in Germany.
 He then attended the USAF Test Pilot School at Edwards AFB and served as a test pilot on the F-15E developmental test program and later as an instructor at the USAF Test Pilot School.